dwiwad/hockey_site/README.md

 # Hockey Analytics Website

-This project is a personal hockey data website built using primarily Python.
+This project is a personal hockey data website built using primarily Python, HTML, and CSS.

 ## Goals